litonarefin/easy-elementor-addons/readme.txt

 38. [Background Slider](https://master-addons.com/demos/background-slider/): This is a very simple background Elementor Addon that can generate a beautiful image and video sliders.
 You can easily customize the height, width, and padding.
 You can also background color overlay to make it look attractive.
 You can also change the alignment of the image within the slider as per your choice.

+39. [Gallery Slider](https://master-addons.com/demos/gallery-slider/): Gallery Slider helps you to showcase your images with the thumb.
+There are huge customization possibilities that will enhance your webpage quality.

+40. [Display Condition](https://master-addons.com/demos/display-conditions/): If you want to block any section from a specific browser, user, operating system, etc then use this display condition system.
+You can arrange sections nicely for multiple types of audiences.

+41. [Header, Footer, & Comment Builder](https://master-addons.com/demos/header-footer-comment-builder/): We have developed a dynamic header footer and comment builder system.
+Just create a template from Master Addons option and assign it as a header, or footer, or comment.
+Then customize it with Elementor page builder.

+42. [Entrance Animation](https://master-addons.com/demos/entrance-animation/): If you want to create an eye-catching animation for your sections then you need Entrance Animation.
+There is a lot of pre-built animation available, you need to set duration and delay properly.

 And many more that are listed at the top list.